Britain Moves From Democracy to Authoritarian State in Pernicious Veil of Secrecy

 Presented officially as an anti-terrorism bill, the proposed measures will be targeted at any popular opposition to the government’s policies of aggressive militarism abroad and austerity measures in Britain, or for that matter anything the government deems worthy of oppressing.

 The new bill will include a series of measures targeting groups and individuals deemed by the government to be “extremist.”
-This term is defined so vaguely as to encompass a wide array of political activity.
+This term is defined so vaguely as to encompass a wide array of political activity (such as local anti-fracking groups).

 The new bill will create extremist “disruption orders” for individuals and “banning orders” for groups.
 The targets for these new police powers will be those who have conducted “harmful” behaviour.